lino-framework/lino/docs/dev/startup.rst

 app's models.py file" as described by `Ross McFarland on Sun 24 June 2012 <http://www.xormedia.com/django-startup-signal/>`_.

-That's why `djangosite` must be the *last* item of your :setting:`INSTALLED_APPS`.
+That's why :mod:`lino`  must be the *last* item of your :setting:`INSTALLED_APPS`.

+.. currentmodule:: ad

-Although djangosite doesn't have any model of its own, it does have a `models` module which invokes the :meth:`startup <Site.startup>` method.
+Although :mod:`lino` doesn't have any model of its own, it does have a `models` module which invokes the :meth:`startup <Site.startup>` method.
 The :meth:`startup <Site.startup>` method